vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="esxi"></a>
 ## Deploy a Virtual Container Host Directly on an ESXi Host with no Resource Pools##

 You can install vSphere Integrated Containers directly on an ESXi host that is not managed by a vCenter Server instance.
 This example provides the miniumum options required to install vSphere Integrated Containers.
 The installer prompts you for the password for the ESXi host and deploys a virtual container host appliance with the default name `docker-appliance`.
-When an ESXi host has no resource pools, you must provide the address of  the root resource pool in the `compute-resource` option in the `govc` format, exactly as shown in the example.
 You specify the datastore in which to store the virtual container host files and container image files in the mandatory `image-store` option.

 <pre>vic-machine<i>-darwin</i><i>-linux</i><i>-windows</i> create
 --target <i>esxi_host_IPv4_address_or_FQDN</i>
 --user root
---compute-resource /ha-datacenter/host/localhost.eng.vmware.com/Resources/
 --image-datastore <i>datastore_name</i>
 </pre>

 <a name="cluster"></a>
 ## Deploy a Virtual Container Host in a vCenter Server Cluster ##

-If vCenter Server manages clusters, you use the `compute-resource` option to specify the address of the cluster to which to deploy the virtual container host.
-You provide the cluster address in the `govc` format.
+If vCenter Server manages more than one cluster, you use the `compute-resource` option to specify the address of the cluster to which to deploy the virtual container host.

-In clusters that have more than one host, you must use the `bridge-network` option to specify an existing network for container VMs to use to communicate with each other and with the virtual container host.
+You must use the `bridge-network` option to specify an existing distributed port group for container VMs to use to communicate with each other and with the virtual container host.

 In addition to the mandatory options for deployment to a cluster, this example sets the vCenter Single Sign-On user and password and gives the virtual container host a custom name, `vch1`.